 The U.S. Army Chorus

-In 1956, The U.S. Army Chorus was established as the vocal counterpart of The United States Army Band “Pershing’s Own,” and is one of the nation’s only professional low-voice choruses.
-From its inception, The U.S. Army Chorus has established and maintained a reputation of musical excellence.
+In 1956, The U.S. Army Chorus was established as the vocal counterpart of The United States Army Band “Pershing’s Own.”
+Consistently throughout its history The U.S. Army Chorus has maintained a reputation of musical excellence in support of senior government and military leadership as well as inspirational engagement with the American people.

-In 1956, The U.S. Army Chorus was established as the vocal counterpart of The United States Army Band “Pershing’s Own,” and is one of the nation’s only professional low-voice choruses.
+In 1956, The U.S. Army Chorus was established as the vocal counterpart of The United States Army Band “Pershing’s Own.”
 From its inception, The U.S. Army Chorus has established and maintained a reputation of musical excellence.
 Beyond the traditional military music and patriotic standards, the repertoire of the Army Chorus covers a broad spectrum which includes pop, Broadway, folk, and classical music.

 The Army Chorus performs frequently at the White House, the Vice President’s Residence, the U.S. Capitol and the State Department.
 World leaders, such as former Presidents Nicolas Sarkozy of France, Lech Walesa of Poland, and Mikhail Gorbachev of the Soviet Union have been serenaded by the Army Chorus during state visits.
 In 2007, the group was featured at the State Dinner held in honor of Her Majesty Queen Elizabeth II, and in 2008 at the State Arrival Ceremony for Pope Benedict XVI held on the south lawn of the White House.

 When in Washington, DC, foreign dignitaries and military counterparts visiting our nation’s senior leadership are greeted by songs performed in their native tongues, as the Army Chorus has performed in more than 40 languages and dialects.

 The Chorus has participated in the presidential library dedication ceremonies for Gerald R. Ford, Ronald W. Reagan, George H.W.
 Bush, and George W. Bush, and performed in memorial ceremonies honoring significant events in our country’s history including the Korean War Veterans Memorial, National World War II Memorial, and the Pentagon 9/11 Memorial.